Marina Abramović: Balkan Baroque, 1997

-In this piece, Abramović vigorously scrubbed thousands of bloody cow bones over a period of four days, in reference to the ethnic cleansing that had taken place in the Balkans during the 1990s.
+In this piece, Abramović vigorously scrubbed thousands of bloody cow bones over a period of four days, a reference to the ethnic cleansing that had taken place in the Balkans during the 1990s.
 This performance piece earned Abramović the Golden Lion award at the Venice Biennale.

-Abramović created Balkan Baroque as a response to the war in Bosnia.
+Abramović created Balkan Baroque as a response to the Yugoslav Wars.
 She remembers other artists reacting immediately, creating work and protesting about the effects and horrors of the war.
-Abramović could not bring herself to create work on the matter so soon, as it was too close to home for her.
-Eventually, Abramović returned to Belgrade, where she interviewed her mother, father, and a rat-catcher.
-She then incorporated these interviews into her piece, as well as clips of the hands of her father, her father holding a pistol and her mother showing empty hands then crossed hands.
+Abramović could not bring herself to create work on the matter so soon, as it hit too close to home for her.
+Eventually, Abramović returned to Belgrade, where she interviewed her mother, her father, and a rat-catcher.
+She then incorporated these interviews into her piece, as well as clips of the hands of her father holding a pistol and her mother's empty hands and later, her crossed hands.
 Abramović is dressed as a doctor recounting the story of the rat-catcher.
-While this is happening, Abramović sits among a large pile of bones and tries to wash them.
+While the clips are playing, Abramović sits among a large pile of bones and tries to wash them.

 The performance occurred in Venice in 1997.
-Abramović remembers worms emerging from the bones and the horrible smell, as it was extremely hot in Venice during the summer.
-Abramović explains that the idea of scrubbing the bones clean, trying to remove the blood, is impossible.
-The point Abramović is trying to make is that blood can't be washed from bones and hands, just as the war can't be cleansed of shame.
+Abramović remembered the horrible smell – for it was extremely hot in Venice that summer – and that worms emerged from the bones.
+She has explained that the idea of scrubbing the bones clean and trying to remove the blood, is impossible.
+The point Abramović was trying to make is that blood can't be washed from bones and hands, just as the war couldn't be cleansed of shame.
 She wanted to allow the images from the performance to speak for not only the war in Bosnia, but for any war, anywhere in the world.

 Seven Easy Pieces, 2005

-Beginning on November 9, 2005, Abramović presented Seven Easy Pieces at the Guggenheim Museum in New York City.
-On seven consecutive nights for seven hours she recreated the works of five artists first performed in the '60s and '70s, in addition to re-performing her own Lips of Thomas and introducing a new performance on the last night.
+Beginning on November 9, 2005, Abramović presented Seven Easy Pieces commissioned by Performa, at the Guggenheim Museum in New York City.
+On seven consecutive nights for seven hours she recreated the works of five artists first performed in the 1960s and 1970s, in addition to re-performing her own Thomas Lips and introducing a new performance on the last night.
 The performances were arduous, requiring both the physical and the mental concentration of the artist.
 Included in Abramović's performances were recreations of Gina Pane's The Conditioning, which required lying on a bed frame suspended over a grid of lit candles, and of Vito Acconci's 1972 performance in which the artist masturbated under the floorboards of a gallery as visitors walked overhead.
-It is argued that Abramović re-performed these works as a series of homages to the past, though many of the performances were altered from their originals.
+It is argued that Abramović re-performed these works as a series of homages to the past, though many of the performances were altered from the originals.
+All seven performances were dedicated to Abramović's late friend Susan Sontag.

 A full list of the works performed is as follows: